Search information pages

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-The publication costs for Infectious Diseases of Poverty are covered by National Institute of Parasitic Diseases, Chinese Centre for Disease Control and Prevention, so authors do not need to pay an article-processing charge.
+The publication costs for Infectious Diseases of Poverty are fully covered by the National Institute of Parasitic Diseases, Chinese Centre for Disease Control and Prevention for submissions before 31st Dec 2014.
+Authors will need to pay part of the article-processing charge for submissions from 1st Jan 2015.

 All articles published in Infectious Diseases of Poverty are included in: